 You can use store-bought ice cream if you like.
 However, it needs to be softened enough to allow for the filling of the “taco” shell but not softened so much as to make a mess.

 Unrefined coconut oil has somewhat of a strong coconut taste.
 It will make the magic shell have a coconut taste.
-Refined coconut oil is basically tasteless.
+Refined coconut oil is tasteless.

 You can use a Ziploc bag in place of the pastry bag with the 1A tip for piping the ice cream.
 Just place the ice cream in the Ziploc bag and make a small cut in the corner of the bag.